Yogsther/stock-farmer/README.md

 # stock-farmer
-Farm resources in this idle clicker and then trade it on the online market.
+Farm silver by sorting gems from the Mine, then buy crates with the silver.
+Earn gold by selling and buying items from the market.

 Try it out: https://yogsther.github.io/stock-farmer/